postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ### Using an accessor template

-Advising fields or properties with the `OverrideFieldOrProperty` has the following limitations over the use of `OverrideFieldOrPropertyAccessors`:
+Advising fields or properties with the `OverrideFieldOrProperty` has the following limitations over the use of `OverrideAccessors`:

 * You cannot choose a template for each accessor separately.
 * You cannot have generic templates.
-(Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)
+(Not yet implemented in `Overrideccessors` anyway.)

-To alleviate these limitations, you can use the method <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors*> and provide one or two method templates: a getter template and/or a setter template.
+To alleviate these limitations, you can use the method <xref:Metalama.Framework.Aspects.IAdviceFactory.Override*> and provide one or two method templates: a getter template and/or a setter template.

 The templates must fulfill the following conditions: